The holidays are upon us and while it’s “the most wonderful time of the year,” it’s also a time where a lot of people get sick with a cold or the flu!

-Here are eight safe, natural and effective strategies to help you prevent sickness during the heavy cold and flu months (and all year round!).
+Because there are 8 safe, effective, natural ways to help prevent sickness during the holidays and all year round!

 Prevention strategy #3: Dress warm

 Mom always said to dress warm or you’ll catch a cold…and she wasn’t entirely wrong.

 While simply stepping outside in cold weather without a jacket doesn't cause a cold, hypothermia (the lowering of your body's core temperature) suppresses immunity, which can lead to colds.

 Prevention strategy #4: Eat the right foods…and avoid the wrong ones

 Here are the foods that will give you the biggest bang for your buck in terms of fighting off colds and flu:

 - Fish rich in Omega-3 essential fatty acids: These include salmon, tuna and cod.
 Omega-3 EFAs are the precursors for series-3 prostaglandins, which are compounds that regulate your immune system.

 - Brightly colored fruits and vegetables: These are rich in vitamins A, C and E as well as phytonutrients, all of which enhance your immune functioning.